apowers313/open-element-template/README.md

 ---------------------------------------

 ## About
 Want to create your own custom HTML tag?
 Big fan of open source?
-Enjoy it when you have a mature development process?
+Sleep better when you have automation watching over your code to make sure it isn't embarassingly broken?
 This is the project for you...

 Much like [Polymer boilerplate](https://github.com/webcomponents/polymer-boilerplate), [Polymer seed-element](https://github.com/polymerelements/seed-element), [generator element](https://github.com/webcomponents/generator-element), and others, this is a template for creating new custom web elements.
 (Sorry for calling it "template" -- I realize that has other meanings for web components.)